University of Notre Dame Australia: Academics and staff

 A number of notable academics and staff have worked at Notre Dame across various cognate fields.
-Academics in health and medicine have included Asha Bowen, David Kissane, Gordian Fulde, Joe McGirr, Munjed Al Muderis, Nadia Badawi, Nikki Bart and Richard Parkinson.
+Notable faculty in health and medicine have included Asha Bowen, David Kissane, Gordian Fulde, Joe McGirr, Munjed Al Muderis, Nadia Badawi, Nikki Bart and Richard Parkinson.
 Lawyers, judges and politicians have included Celia Hammond, David Malcolm, Greg Craven and Pat Dodson.
 Philosophers and ethicists who have taught at the university include Andy Lamey, Bernadette Tobin, Iain Benson, Peter Harrison and Margaret Somerville.
-Religious scholars have included Andrew McGowan, Anthony Fisher, Elizabeth Boase, Janette Gray, Robert McGuckin, Richard Umbers, Timothy Costelloe and Tracey Rowland, In exercise and sports science, academics have included Fleur McIntyre and John Bloomfield.
+Religious scholars have included Andrew McGowan, Anthony Fisher, Elizabeth Boase, Janette Gray, Robert McGuckin, Richard Umbers, Timothy Costelloe and Tracey Rowland.
+In exercise and sports science, academics have included Fleur McIntyre and John Bloomfield.
 In sociology, academics have included Anna Poelina, Cheryl Kickett-Tucker and Lyn Henderson-Yates.
 Academics in communications and media have included Peter Kennedy and Vivienne Garrett.

 Honorary awards

 The Board of Trustees has the ability to confer honorary degrees to "recognise distinguished achievements and contributions" in line with the university objects.
 Although it grants the recipient the titles "Honorary Doctor" and "Hon Dr", it is an award not formally recognised within the Australian Qualifications Framework.
 There are also variants that can be awarded for "notable eminence" in particular fields and for "significant and sustained contributions to society and humanitarian service".

 Notable recipients have included human rights advocates, religious figures, academics, writers, healthcare workers, retired politicians and diplomats, those associated with Notre Dame's founding or advancement and several members of the NDUS.
 Additionally, certain emeritus titles can also be awarded to staff for their service to the university.